BRE Global Ireland Privacy Policy

 Purpose of this privacy policy

-This privacy policy aims to give you information on how BRE Global Ireland collects and processes your personal data through your use of the Website.
+This privacy policy aims to give you information on how BRE Global Ireland, as data controller, collects and processes your personal data through your use of the Website.

 BRE Global Ireland’s registered address is at 6th Floor, South Bank House, Barrow Street, Dublin 4, Ireland.